sentamalin/alfa-id-generator/README.md

 ### Classes used for composition

-These classes are found in `/modules/icao9303/`:
+These classes are found in `/modules/icao9303/` and are mainly used to compose other kinds of documents:

 * `DigitalSeal` - Properties common to all visible digital seals (VDS).
 * `DigitalSealV3` - A digital seal conforming to VDS version 3 according to [ICAO Document 9303][icao9303].